 One problem is that buyers don't do thorough enough checks when purchasing their new set of wheels.
 Rust can start in places that are tricky to spot and are often out of eye-shot, or even under new paint.
 In some cases, a car that's been in an accident may have been made susceptible to rust during the repairing process, whether chipped paint has let water in or less-than-ideal parts have been used as replacements.

 That's one reason why a CarHistory report is so essential.
-If you know your potential new purchase has had an unfortunate past, you can look elsewhere and skip the rigour of removing rust.
+If you know your potential new purchase has had an unfortunate past, you can look elsewhere.
 However, if your car already has a few rusty spots, what can you do about it in the meantime?

 This is the most common type of rust, and is largely a cosmetic problem.
 Your car's paint may have been chipped by something like a stray stone or broken down by UV light, creating a patch that oxidising agents prayed upon and consequently turning a small section of your car that speckled shade of brown.